-An address, resulting from a match between the Land-Line address data and the PAF, which has been allocated a coordinate position.
-The match may be a result of either manual or automatic matching, the latter encompassing both full and fuzzy logic matching.
+An address, resulting from a match between the OS MasterMap Topography Layer data and PAF, which has been allocated a coordinate position.
+The match may be a result of either manual or automatic matching, the latter encompassing both full and 'fuzzy logic' matching.